trdownie/ucd-cv-website/README.md

 -----------------------------

-The design of the site began with target user objectives in mind and worked up from there.
+The design of the site began with the objectives of target users in mind and worked up from there.
 The process is detailed here.

 ### **User Stories**